duneanalytics/spellbook/DEPLOYMENT.md

 2. MINOR version when you add functionality in a backwards compatible manner, and
 3. PATCH version when you make backwards compatible bug fixes.

-`git tag -a vX-X-X -m &quot;some notes on the changes`
+`git tag -a vX-X-X -m "some notes on the changes"`

 Push your tag to github